Spanish Lower Advanced Year 1-3

 By the end of this course the participants will be able to:

-• Make a short presentation on a subject agreed with your tutor.
+- Research and make a presentation on a topic agreed with your tutor.

 About Your Tutor: